Go to group assignment page

 I (2159) wifi: mode : softAP (3c:71:bf:10:66:e1)

-In order to burn my firmware I use Microsoft VScode with Platformio.
+In order to burn my firmware, I use Microsoft VScode with Platformio.

 Debugging the board.

-I ended up removing all the components in order to review the the signals directly produced by the microprocessor.
+I ended up removing all the components in order to review the signals directly produced by the microprocessor.

 The result from the debug was that I found out there was nothing wrong with the code or the microprocessor soldering or the immediate tracks.